rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.
 I will try to explain psychological terminology but this post assumes readers' (high level) familiarity with concepts of FP and OOP.

-My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is a human factor and a technical part to these patterns.
+My pet peeve is identifying specific [_add_blank_target patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is a human factor and a technical part to these patterns.
 Mental processes involved in writing code are such a fascinating and broad subject.
 I am taking only a very narrow path trough it.
 I am planning another high level post to discuss programming from a different but relevant angle,